A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: Modeling Framework

-\begin{remark} It is easy to note that our prospect-theoretic value function is ``reversed" capturing the way the player will perceive the gains in travel time through a cost function.
-Using as a reference point the critical traffic flow on edge $e$, we can pinpoint the exact point that any more delays become socially unacceptable, i.e., a higher flow causes a higher travel time that the traveler will not tolerate. \end{remark}
+\begin{remark} It is important to note that our prospect-theoretic value function is ``reversed," capturing the way a traveler will perceive the gains in travel time through a cost function.
+Using as a reference point the critical traffic flow on edge $e$, we can pinpoint the exact point that any more delays become socially unacceptable, i.e., a higher flow causes a higher travel time that a traveler will not tolerate. \end{remark}